Get advice about how to get started with realising energy harvesting.

 Power management – the key to a successful battery-free productBecause of natural changes in the product’s surrounding environment, energy harvesting generator technologies rarely produce a stable 3 V, which batteries otherwise deliver.
 A converter can deal with a few mV from a thermo-electrical generator at low-temperature differences or over 50 V in the case of a piezoelectric generator in a vibrating environment, while at the same time it must be ensured that the generator maintains its maximum output point.

 Sourcing of new energy harvesting technologiesSome technologies for harvesting energy from the surrounding environment are widely available, while other technologies are only offered by a single or a just a few suppliers.
 When assessing which technologies should replace batteries, it is important to evaluate supplier risk.

 - Start by evaluating whether your product is within the 100 µW – 10 mW power consumption range.

 - Carry out thorough data logging of the energy level, so that there is a real data basis for assessing the energy potential.

 - Make functional prototypes for early testing in the concrete environment, incl. testing of mounting.

-- Power management circuits defines the efficiency of the energy harvesting generator.
+- Power management circuits define the efficiency of the energy harvesting generator.

-- Keep an eye on energy harvesting manufacturer’s supply stability.
+- Keep an eye on the energy harvesting manufacturer’s supply stability.